Md-Maqsood/TweetsSentimentAnalysis_DataEngineeringPipeline/README.md

   You must have the additional jars mentioned in the command in the project directory

-TweetsSentimentPersistence: Java Springboot Rest API that persists the tweets analysis data in a postgres database.
+TweetsSentimentPersistence: Java Springboot GRPC Server that persists the tweets analysis data in a postgres database.